KeigoAlexTanaka/trains-update-lab/README.md

 - A Train Item that renders one train (30 min)
 - A New Train view that includes a form for creating a new train
 - An Edit Train view that includes a form for updating an existing train

-Good luck!

-You should fork and clone this repo, run `create-react-app` and take it from there!